iExecBlockchainComputing/documentation-tools/tools/dataProtector/getting-started.md

 // Get Web3 provider from a private key const web3Provider = getWeb3Provider(PRIVATE_KEY);

-// Instantiate using the Core module for core functions const dataProtectorCore = new IExecDataProtectorCore(web3Provider);
+// Instantiate only the Core module const dataProtectorCore = new IExecDataProtectorCore(web3Provider);
 ```